Islamic Republic of Iran Broadcasting: Broadcasting sign

-Broadcasting sign includes Islamic Republic of Iran sign at the top and two words «لا» in Arabic; Shia font used for creating this sign.
-When this sign created at the beginning of the revolution, it was a sign of «say no» to Western and East countries or specifically United States and Soviet Union.
-These two words at the middle get together like a channel and there is an eye sign at the intersection of them.
-At the bottom of the sign, Islamic Republic of Iran phrase is written in Nastaliq font in Persian language.
+The IRIB sign includes the Emblem of the Islamic Republic at the top and two characters "لا".
+When this sign was conceived at the beginning of the revolution, it represented the revolution's slogan of "neither Eastern, nor Western – Islamic Republic" and thus symbolized denial of both capitalist and communist influence or specifically the United States and Soviet Union.
+These two words at the middle get together like a channel and there is an eye sign at the intersection of them (which was later adapted into the logo of the flagship television channel).
+At the bottom of the sign, Islamic Republic of Iran Broadcasting phrase is written in Nastaliq font in the Persian language.